nin-dark/digit-recognizer/README.md

 # Neural Network from Scratch: MNIST Digit Recognition

-This project implements a simple neural network **from scratch using only NumPy** to recognize handwritten digits from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+This project implements a simple neural network **from scratch using only NumPy** to recognize handwritten digits from a segment of the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 It demonstrates the basics of forward and backward propagation, parameter updates, and prediction—without using any deep learning frameworks.

 ---